 It is a common belief among people living with RA that certain foods or ingredients have adverse effects, and that a food allergy/intolerance may cause or make inflammation worse.

 Several reviews have aimed to evaluate the effectiveness of a range of interventions that restrict certain foods for the treatment of RA and management of its side effects.
 These include:

-- vegan diets;
+- vegan diets

-- elemental diets (liquid diets that contain nutrients that are broken down to make digestion easier);
+- elemental diets (liquid diets that contain nutrients that are broken down to make digestion easier)

-- elimination diets (used to find foods that might be the cause of symptoms).
+- elimination diets (used to find foods that might be the cause of symptoms)

 However, there is very limited research in this area and the results remain largely unclear.
 It is uncertain whether any of these dietary strategies can improve pain and stiffness, and the ability to move better.
-There may be considerable individual variation, in other words, certain individuals or subgroups may show improvement if they eliminate certain foods or ingredients, but many others do not.
+There may be considerable individual variation, in other words, certain individuals or subgroups may show improvement if they cut out certain foods or ingredients, but many others do not.
 Furthermore, some of these diets may be difficult to stick to, and people may lose weight on these diets even though they did not need or plan to.

 There is no test that currently can identify an individual RA patient that may experience benefit by a change in diet, although offending foods can be identified through an exclusion programme under the supervision of a dietitian, if appropriate.

-A number of tests that claim to identify food allergies can be bought on the high street or online but are not recommended because there is little evidence that they work and they can be expensive.
+A number of tests that claim to identify food allergies can be bought on the high street or online but are not recommended because there is little evidence that they work, and they can be expensive.
 These include: